-- Start: All new IT investments which are to be made by one of the entities which are included in the scope of the Cloud First Policy need to go through the process.
-A 'New IT investment' includes procurement of new hardware and software, renewal of hardware and renewal of software licenses is to be included only if the investment amount exceeds SAR 5,000,000 (5 Million Saudi Riyal). - 2.
-Stage Gate 1: If data is categorized in level 1 (top secure) or level 2 (secure), the government cloud service providers (i.e. NIC) should be relied upon only if the technical requirements are met.
-In the case that the government cloud service providers do not meet the technical requirements, the entity can then seek approval from the Cloud Adoption Office to host the software/application internally (preferably a private cloud). - 3.
-Stage Gate 2: If data is not categorized in level 1 (top secure) or level 2 (secure), entities should utilize the deployment model of Commercial Government Cloud Service Providers only if the security, technical, and commercial requirements are met (assessment process detailed in Figure 6 below) for the goal to maximize value and benefit from optimal costs as well as a diverse range of offerings.
-With regards to the data classification, data categorized in level 3 (restricted) should seek approval from the Data Office, and for data categorized in level 4 (open), the commercial government cloud service providers can be relied upon.
+- 1. Start: All new IT investments which are to be made by one of the entities which are included in the scope of the Cloud First Policy need to go through the process.
+A 'New IT investment' includes procurement of new hardware and software, renewal of hardware and renewal of present software licenses.
+It is noteworthy that the entities falling under the scope of this policy must abide by the laws, regulations and controls related to data classification and other regulations regarding the location of hosting their data in any way. - 2.
+Stage Gate 1: If data is classified in level 1 (top secure) or level 2 (secure), the government cloud service providers (NIC) should be relied upon only if the technical and cybersecurity requirements are met.
+In the case that the government cloud service providers do not meet the technical and the cybersecurity requirements, the entity can then seek approval from the Cloud computing adoption team to host the software/application internally (preferably a private cloud). - 3.
+Stage Gate 2: If data is not classified in level 1 (top secure) or level 2 (secure), entities should utilize the deployment model of Commercial Government Cloud Service Providers only if the security, technical, and commercial requirements are met (assessment process detailed in Figure 6 below) for the goal to maximize value and benefit from optimal costs as well as a diverse range of offerings.
+With regards to the data classification, data classified in level 3 (restricted) should seek approval from the National Data Management Office, and for data classified in level 4 (open), can be directly used through commercial government cloud service provider under the condition of meeting security, commercial and technical requirements.